Convex hypersurface theory in contact topology: The existence of (partial) open book decompositions

-We then isotop $\bdry K$ to an isotropic submanifold $\bdry K'$ in $\Gamma_k$ (it may be Legendrian if $k+1=n$) and then isotop $K$ to an isotropic submanifold $K'\subset Y- \op{int}H_k$ with boundary $\bdry K'$, using Gromov's $h$-principle \cite[p.
-339]{Gro86} for isotropic submanifolds in a contact manifold.
-For this we need to show that:
+Next we would like to isotop $\bdry K$ to an isotropic submanifold $\bdry K'$ in $\Gamma_k$ (it may be Legendrian if $k+1=n$) and then isotop $K$ to an isotropic submanifold {$K'\subset Y\setminus \op{int}H_k$} with boundary $\bdry K'$, using Gromov's $h$-principle \cite[p.\ 339]{Gro86} for isotropic submanifolds in a contact manifold.
+To this end we show that:

-\begin{claim} $K$ is formally isotropic with respect to $(M,\xi)$, subject to $\bdry K$ being formally isotropic with respect to $\Gamma_k$. \end{claim}